frosetrain/eustress/README.md

 I designed the card deck with inspiration from the UNO Iconic 70s card deck, which has a very nice design.
 I copied the concentric ovals design, with each oval being a darker shade of the color.
 I made it in Inkscape and I included it in my project as an SVG.

 The player (frontend) is written using SvelteKit, using TailwindCSS, Framer Motion, and the built-in JavaScript WebSocket API.

-The server (backend) is written using the Python websockets library.
+The server (backend) is written using the Python websockets library, and hosted on Nest.

 The game is mobile responsive, and it supports drag-and-drop card movement on all platforms, using the `mobile-drag-drop` polyfill.
 It also has keyboard shortcuts for those **pro players**.